-Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 95 lawyers based in Istanbul, Turkey.
-Mr Gürkaynak graduated from Ankara University Faculty of Law in 1997 and was called to the Istanbul Bar in 1998.
-He received his LLM degree from Harvard Law School and is qualified to practise in Istanbul, New York, Brussels and England and Wales.

-Before founding ELIG Gürkaynak in 2005, Mr Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
-He heads the competition law and regulatory department of ELIG Gürkaynak, which currently consists of 47 lawyers.
-He has unparalleled experience in Turkish competition law counselling issues with more than 25 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
+Dr Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 95 lawyers based in Istanbul, Türkiye.
+Dr Gürkaynak graduated from Ankara University, Faculty of Law in 1997 and was called to the Istanbul Bar in 1998.
+Dr Gürkaynak received his LLM degree from Harvard Law School, and he has received his Doctor of Philosophy in Law (PhD) degree from University College London (UCL) Faculty of Laws.
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Dr Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+He was admitted to the American Bar Association in 2002; New York Bar in 2002 (currently non-practising; registered); Brussels Bar in 2003-2004 (B List; not maintained); Law Society of England & Wales, 2004 (currently non practising; registered).

-Öznur İnanılır is a partner in ELIG Gürkaynak's regulatory and compliance department.
-She graduated from Başkent University Faculty of Law in 2005 and obtained her LLM in European law from London Metropolitan University in 2008. Öznur has extensive experience in all areas of competition law, including compliance matters, defences in investigations alleging restrictive agreements, abuse of dominance cases and complex merger control matters.
+Ms Öznur İnanılır joined ELIG Gürkaynak Attorneys-at-Law in 2008.
+She graduated from Başkent University, Faculty of Law in 2005 and following her practice at a reputable law firm in Ankara, she obtained her LLM degree in European Law from London Metropolitan University in 2008.
+She is a member of the Istanbul Bar.
+Ms İnanılır became a partner within the regulatory and compliance department in 2016 and has extensive experience in all areas of competition law, in particular, compliance to competition law rules, defences in investigations alleging restrictive agreements, abuse of dominance cases and complex merger control matters.
+She has represented various multinational and national companies before the Turkish Competition Authority.
+Ms İnanılır has authored and co-authored articles published internationally and locally in English and Turkish pertaining to her practice areas.
+90